robbert-harms/MDT/docs/install.rst

 ------------
 .. highlight:: console

 MDT uses the Maastricht Optimization Toolbox (MOT) for the computations.
 Please install MOT first (https://github.com/cbclab/MOT), afterwards this installation should be fairly straightforward.
-With MOT installed, you can now install MDT.

 Linux (Ubuntu)
 """"""""""""""